 A space for all to eat, drink and socialize.
 A neighborhood joint.
 Your favorite Tuesday night hangout.
 A drink with the girls.
 Saturday date night.
 But, also, the perfect spot for your quarterly board meeting.
 Key target audiences include millennials (20-40), working professionals (35-60), and Convention Center/Shaw neighborhood visitors.

 Playing off the high/low nature of the comfort food and designer décor — a French culinary pro cooking meatloaf.
 Paper plates redone in ceramic.
 A handcrafted, walnut chair that resembles a folding chair.
 Casual elegance.
 Jeans and blazer.

 We don’t take ourselves too seriously.
 Slightly irreverent and self-effacing.
 “Have you tasted the world’s most pretentious PB&J?”

 For neighbors and visitors it’s home away from home.

-After establishing the initial creative direction, I handed off assets to an in house designer to continue to execute.
-This included typography, color, logos, signage, menu & social media concepts.
+After establishing the initial creative direction, I handed off assets to an in-house designer to continue to execute.
+This included typography, color, logos, signage, menu and social media concepts.